 About Luis R. Sepúlveda

 Senator Luis R. Sepúlveda was first elected to represent the 32nd Senate District in April 2018.
 His diverse district covers large parts of the South and Central Bronx.
 He previously served for three- terms as the Assemblyman for the 87th Assembly District.

 A staunch advocate for his constituents and the people of the state of New York, Senator Sepulveda has been a champion of bolstering economic opportunity, diversity, and social service reforms, especially as they affect middle and working class families.

-As Chair of the Senate Committee on Crimes, Crime Victims, and Corrections, the Senator has been a leader in criminal justice reform, working to change the culture of distrust between communities of color and the police, and to correct inherent racial biases in the justice system.
+As Senator, he has been a leader in criminal justice reform, working to change the culture of distrust between communities of color and the police, and to correct inherent racial biases in the justice system.
 During the 2019 Legislative Session, he oversaw the historic criminal justice reforms in ending cash bail, early discovery, and speedy trial.
 He continues to lead on legislation supporting rehabilitation and reentry, ending solitary confinement, creating civilian oversight of the state correctional system, and more.